bluesky/hklpy/docs/source/ready_to_use.rst

 Ready-to-Use Devices
 ====================

-These simulated diffractometer devices are have ready-made classes in Python.
+These simulated diffractometer devices are ready-made classes in Python.
 To configure them, the user need only provide a name.

 SimulatedE4CV